MileHacker Logo

 Budgeting & Costs

-Costs vary significantly based on your travel style, but wise planning allows for an enjoyable trip within your means.
+Costs vary significantly based on your travel style, however clever planning allows for an enjoyable trip within your means.
 The Euro (€) is Germany's currency.
-ATMs are widely available and offer good exchange rates.
+ATMs are easy to find and offer good exchange rates.

 Daily Budget Examples